Covid-19- Privacy information relating to how the council will deal with your data during the current coronavirus crisis

 You have rights under the General Data Protection Regulations and Data Protection Act 2018 about data we hold about you.
-You can find more information here and on the Information Commissioner’s website.
+You can find more information about your rights here and on the Information Commissioner’s website.

 The legal basis for processing is Consent .
 By visiting one of the Council’s Facebook pages, you consent to your personal information being processed.
 You do not need a Facebook account to visit a page which we administer.

 We use Facebook ‘Insights’ which provides us with statistics and insights to our page.
 We do not receive personal data through the Insights tool.
 The information can only be seen by page administrators and helps us to understand the types of actions people take on our page and helps us to better understand page performance.
-To learn more about how Facebook processes your personal data for Facebook Insights, see here.
+Learn more about how Facebook processes your personal data for Facebook Insights.

 Facebook collects Cookies, which are small files stored on a user's computer and is designed to recognise specific client and website interaction.
 Cookies can recognise your computer so you don't have to give the same information several times, recognise you may already have given a username and password or measure how people use the website.